ethereum-optimism/optimism-mud-starter/README.md

 MUD is a full-stack Dapp development framework.
 Think of it as the Ruby-on-Rails or NEXT.js of Dapp development.

-It comes with the following features
+It comes with the following features:

 - Automatic indexer generation with [MUD storage](https://v2.mud.dev/mode)
 - Automatic frontend SDK generation to the [mud store](https://v2.mud.dev/store/reading-and-writing)